 |Oba William King||the Poetic Storyteller - lead artist|

 Phil Cohran - Kelan - Master Educator, Oscar Brown Jr. - James Brown the hardest working man in show business.
 Baba Jamal Koram - Masrer Storyteller, Jim May founder of Illinois Storytelling, Harry Belafonte, Sammy Davis Jr., Stevie Wonder.
 Michael Jackson

 Microphone, Monitor, Amp, Speakers, Cd or MP3 Stage, Chair & Djembe Drum

 Are you looking for a full on show?
 A strolling performer?
 Balloons?
 Fire?
 Arik, and his company Raphael Entertainment,…

 The absolute MOST bang for your buck!
-A truly unique mind-reading/hypnotism act that you simply can't afford…
+A truly unique mind-reading/magic act that you simply can't afford to…